yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-quickstart/cloud-build-apps/_index.md

 Because the YugabyteDB YSQL API is PostgreSQL-compatible, and the YCQL API has roots in the Apache Cassandra CQL, YugabyteDB supports many third-party drivers.
 For details about supported API client drivers (by programming language), see <a href="../../../reference/drivers">Drivers</a>.

-For more advanced applications, including Spring and GraphQL examples, refer to [Develop](../../cloud-develop/).
+For more advanced applications, including Spring and GraphQL examples, refer to [Example applications](../../cloud-examples/).

 <div class="row">